Manuel Carbonell: Education

 In 1937, he wanted to learn about art and found out about "San Alejandro", the renowned Escuela Nacional de Bellas Artes (National Academy of Fine Arts) in Havana.
-When he arrived, they asked him what previous training he had?
+When he arrived, they asked him what previous training he had had.
 Explaining, he told them he had none.
 The school wanted him to go through a preliminary process for two years prior to attending, however he managed to prove himself with a clay carving that he had made that following weekend and they accepted him as a student on the spot.
-Carbonell was eighteen years old and barely beginning at San Alejandro when he fell down some stairs.
+Carbonell was 18 years old and barely beginning at San Alejandro when he fell down some stairs.
 The injury was very severe; one of his kidneys had ruptured as a result of the impact.
 He spent nearly one year partly paralyzed, unable to move easily.
-He couldn't attend classes of course, the despair he felt, lying there, all that time was immeasurable.
+He could not attend classes of course, the despair he felt, lying there, all that time was immeasurable.
 But little by little he learned to walk again, he just stubbornly refused to give up, finally able to return to San Alejandro.
-At the Academy Carbonell studied under the guidance of Juan José Sicre, a former student of Antoine Bourdelle, Rodin's favorite disciple.
-In 1945 at the age of 27 Carbonell graduated with the title of Professor of Drawing and Sculpture.
-Carbonell met and worked alongside some great artist, Fidelio Ponce, Victor Manuel, Amelia Pelaez,Roberto Estopiñan and many more.
-At San Alejandro, artistic excellence, meant one must measure up to maximum standards or smash it into pieces and start again, that was the norm.
+At the Academy, Carbonell studied under the guidance of Juan José Sicre, a former student of Antoine Bourdelle, Rodin's favorite disciple.
+In 1945, at the age of 27, Carbonell graduated with the title of Professor of Drawing and Sculpture.
+Carbonell met and worked alongside some great artists, Fidelio Ponce, Victor Manuel, Amelia Pelaez,Roberto Estopiñan and many others.
+At San Alejandro, artistic excellence meant one must measure up to maximum standards or smash it into pieces and start again, that was the norm.